jteijema/EU-Alternative/docs/source/index.rst

 companies, both for :doc:`software` and :doc:`hardware`.
 We also document :doc:`EU-link`.

+It is *inconvenient* (and near *impossible*) to only use EU-based companies, but if a solid alternative is available, it is a good idea to use it.

 We Promote EU built, open-source, `GDPR <https://gdpr.eu/>`__ compliant, and sustainable alternatives to foreign companies.